idio-lang/guide/source/var-val.rst

 pair's tail will reference ``#n``.

 That arrangement of pairs is called a *list* and occurs pretty frequently.
-So frequently that there's a number of ways in:
+So frequently that there's a couple of ways in:

 .. code-block:: idio